You know what surprises me? The numerous articles written on how to completely get rid of worry.

 And to keep it 20 steps behind I’m going to be using THINGS that I found during my expedition in addition to the things I already use.
 (See below under THE TRIED AND THE TRUE).

-In an article by Matthew May he offered some steps for dealing with our inner critics.
+by Matthew May he offered some steps for dealing with our inner critics.
 I’ve adopted two of those steps that work well when dealing with worry and I’m sticking them in my arsenal of things to use.

 Step 1: Realize that I’m worrying and in a state of stuck because of the worry.